-• Midterm Exams:
+Midterm Exams:

 There will be two midterm exams with problems reviewing the material (lectures and assignments) provided in this course.
 The exams are designed to help students grasp standard time series analysis methodology, which will further facilitate a deeper understanding in the application context.
-The exams are open-book since they mainly focus on data analysis although T/F and multiple choice questions will also be included.
+Both parts of the exams are open-book since they mainly focus on data analysis although T/F and multiple choice questions will also be included.
 Please read carefully the Open-Book Policy below.